 Some of the most used functions can get configured inside the included admin panel which can be accessed using a URL parameter "gb_admin".

 Let's say you want to access your admin panel and type "http://example.org/gb/gb.php?gb_admin" into your browser: a login form will appear where you can log into the admin panel.

-You need to configure your guestbook via this admin panels first!
-Especially the login credentials must get changed!
+You need to configure your guestbook via this admin panel first!
+Especially the login credentials must be set!

 You can also configure which words you don't want to read in your guestbook.
 This feature requires some knowledge about so-called regular expressions - but if you don't know what that is you can simply enter all the words (one per line) and that's OK, too.